Abaubakar0/gpa-calculator/README.md

 # IMS GPA Calculator
- IMS GPA Calculator using HTML, CSS, and JavaScript.
+## Description

+This is a web-based GPA Calculator built using HTML, CSS, and JavaScript.
+The application allows users to input their course grades and credit hours to calculate their Grade Point Average (GPA) instantly.
+It provides a simple and user-friendly interface for students to track their academic performance efficiently.